LiJ2021/aromatherapy/README.md

 The webpage will use a hamburger menu when the screen is mobile device sized.

-The webpage will use Flexbox to organize content areas based on different viewing devices.
+The webpage will use Flex to organize content areas based on different viewing devices, and media queries to implement the different viewing options, specifically for the candle_details webpage - going from a column on a mobile device, to two rows on a Ipad, to three rows on a larger screen.

 Javascript but I am not sure how just yet.